German lawmakers turn sights on finance ministers in Wirecard fraud fiasco

 ($1 = 0.8288 euros)

-(Additional reporting by Patricia Uhlig in Frankfurt and Christian Kraemer in Berlin; Editing by Alexander Smith)
+(Additional reporting by Patricia Uhlig in Frankfurt, Christian Kraemer and Michael Nienaber in Berlin; Editing by Alexander Smith)

 ((john.odonnell@thomsonreuters.com; +49 69 7565 1366; Reuters Messaging: john.odonnell.thomsonreuters.com@reuters.net))